tornikesolvd/bank-atm-simulator/ARCHITECTURE.md

 # How Our Bank ATM Simulator Works

-Hey there!
-So you want to understand how this project is structured?
-Let me break it down for you in a way that makes sense.

 ## The Big Picture

 Think of our application like a restaurant.
 You have: